-Is It the Diet, the Exercise, or Both?,
+Transcript: Is It the Diet, the Exercise, or Both?

-This dramatic strengthening of cancer defenses was after 14 days of a plant-based diet and exercise, they were out walking 30 to 60 minutes a day.
+This dramatic strengthening of cancer defenses was after 14 days of a plant-based diet and exercise; they were out walking 30 to 60 minutes a day.
 Although Pritikin started out reversing chronic disease through diet alone, later—to his credit—he added an exercise component as well.
-That’s great for the patients, but scientifically it makes it hard to tease out which is doing what.
-Maybe the only reason their blood started becoming so effective at suppressing cancer growth was because of the exercise—maybe the diet component had nothing to do with it.
-So they put it do the test.
+That’s great for his patients, but scientifically it makes it hard to tease out which is doing what.
+Maybe the only reason their blood started becoming so effective at suppressing cancer growth was because of the exercise; maybe the diet component had nothing to do with it.
+So, they put it to the test.

 Whose blood was better at killing cancer cells?
-This is a graph measuring cancer cell apoptosis, or programmed cell death.
-Cancer cells programmed to commit suicide.
-It’s one way the body gets of rid of cancer cells.
-Basically our immune system taps them on the shoulder, and says look, you know there’s only way this is going to end, don’t you?
-Why don’t you take the honorable way out.
+This is a graph measuring cancer cell apoptosis, or programmed cell death; cancer cells programmed to commit suicide.
+It’s one way our body gets rid of cancer cells.
+Basically, our immune system taps them on the shoulder, and says, “Look, you know there’s only one way this is going to end, don’t you?
+Why don’t you take the honorable way out?
 It will be quicker, easier.
-If they start with the chemo and everything—it’s going to get messy.
-Take the easy way out, and just, kill yourself, which our immune system is sometimes capable of convincing cancer cells to do.
+If they start the chemo and everything—it’s going to get messy.
+Take the easy way out, and just kill yourself,” which our immune system is sometimes capable of convincing cancer cells to do.

-What about the hardcore exercise group here in the middle?
+What about the hardcore exercise group in the middle?
 Did they clear cancer just as good as the Pritkin group?
-If that’s the case then it wasn’t the diet at all—the exercise was the critical component.
+If that’s the case, then it wasn’t diet at all, right?
+The exercise was the critical component.
 Were they somewhere in the middle, showing that exercise helped, but not as good as the plant-based diet group?
-Or were they down here with the control group.
-Maybe exercise helps with other things, but just not killing cancer?
+Or, were they down there with the control group?
+Maybe exercise helped with other things, but just not at killing cancer?